dkarpa/dkarpa.github.io/_pages/cv.md

 ======
 * B.S. in Economics, University of Bremen, 2018
 * M.A. in Professional Public Decision Making, University of Bremen, 2020
-* Ph.D in Institutional Economics, University of Bremen, 2024 (expected)
+* Ph.D in Institutional Economics, University of Bremen, 2024

 Work experience
 ======

+* 2025 - ongoing: Postdoctoral researcher at the at TUM School of Social Sciences and Technology, Technical University of Munich
-* 2025 - ongoing Postdoctoral researcher at the Centre for Social Data Science, Faculty of Social Sciences, University of Helsinki
+* 2025 - 2025: Postdoctoral researcher at the Centre for Social Data Science, Faculty of Social Sciences, University of Helsinki
 * 2021 - 2024: Doctoral researcher at the chair of institutional econimics, Faculty of Business Studies and Economics, University of Bremen
 * 2018 - 2020: Research Assistant for the chair of innovation and structural change, Faculty of Business Studies and Economics, University of Bremen
 * Summer 2017: Teaching Assistant (Microeconomics)